 My résumé’s extensive

 The show also benefited from a sleek and helpful design language.
 We inherited a large book as the prominent set piece (as this was in use for other touring shows) and had three different beautifully painted backdrops designed by Christien Fontaine: a cityscape, a countryside, and a castle atop a craggy mountain path.
 As the show started, the book was closed, hiding the players and a huge assembly of random props and costumes that were used to inspire casting choices.
 When a setting was selected by the audience, the book would open to the corresponding page which then framed the rest of the improvised action.
 We also deployed a trunk as well, as suggested in the show title, with the conceit that everything that was needed somehow magically came from that one source rather than the racks and crates of items backstage!

-If you’re intrigued by this premise or way of structuring a show, check back later this month for another peek inside the form.
+If you’re intrigued by this premise or way of structuring a show, go here for another peek inside the form.
 This remains a favorite project and I’d happily direct it again in a heartbeat!